 We recommend you leave BKF on for no longer than ONE MINUTE.
 This is especially important for metal surfaces as it could cause discoloration.
 For surfaces such as plastic or porcelain, contact for longer than a minute may be necessary, but test in an inconspicuous area first.

 BKF requires thorough rinsing, which is difficult in non-drained, enclosed spaces such as an oven or microwave interior – so it is not recommended.
-Restrict using BKF to areas which can be easily rinsed, such as the inside of an oven door. pots and pans.
+Use BKF to clean areas that can be easily rinsed, such as the inside of an oven door.

 Absolutely.
 The key is to use as small an amount of BKF as the project allows and rinse thoroughly.
 The micro-abrasive particles may temporarily leave a white film if not rinsed completely.
 The abrasive used in BKF will not scratch glass or porcelain when properly used.

 BKF is not formulated to work with the dishwashing process – do not add it to the automatic dispenser in your dishwasher.
 However, it can be used to spot-clean the interior of dishwashers with stainless steel tubs and inner doors.
-It is recommended to run a quick rinse cycle with the dishwasher empty after spot-cleaning with BKF.
+Run a quick rinse cycle with the dishwasher empty after spot-cleaning with BKF.

 BKF is not harmful to the skin during casual use.
-However, sensitive skin or pro-longed use may benefit from using gloves.
+However, gloves are recommended for prolonged use or sensitive skin.
 The oxalic acid in BKF is mild, but it may irritate sensitive skin and will sting in any open wound (similar to lemon juice on a cut).

 BKF is distributed throughout North America and several other global markets.
 With the regional differences in ingredient reporting standards and the limited space available on our label, we have instead posted Safety Data Sheets on our website, and continuously update them to reflect national standards.